Thursday, Nov 29, 2012 11:15 AM EST

 SXSW is no such gathering, and radio should be represented alongside music, film, and interactive.
 Want to know where radio’s future is?
 It’s in attendance at SXSW and other such conferences.

 Now you have a chance to elevate radio’s role at SXSW and it’s only a click away.

-If you think, as most everyone in radio does, that the current system of … read more
+If you think, as most everyone in radio does, that the current system of music royalties is an almost … read more

 Mark Ramsey, Mark Ramsey Media Blog Thursday, Aug 23, 2012 9:15 AM EST